rki-mf1/2023-Workshop-Madagascar-IGS/day03-wednesday/aquamis.md

 ```
 readlink -f assembly_report.html
 ```
-Copy the resulting line into your browswer or klick this [link](/home/igsw/igs_workshop/aquamis_results/reports/assembly_report.html)
+Copy the resulting line into your browser.

 AQUAMIS will generate your assembed genomes as .fasta files at `/home/igsw/igs_workshop/aquamis_results/Assembly/assembly`.